raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 | `publish_weights` | Publish a new immutable weights version from persisted candidates and record it on `ETLOutput`. |
 | `notify_weights_run` | Email run status, output, and QA summary to recipients. |

 The first implementation materializes `s1`, `s3`, `s4`, and candidate weights as run-scoped `ETLIntermediateOutput` JSON payloads.
-The runner validates declared input contracts before executing a node; a node with a missing input contract fails before its implementation runs.
+The node executor validates declared input contracts before executing a node; a node with a missing input contract fails before its implementation runs.

 ### Calculation Rules